Divuzki/ebay-auction-fraud-detector/README.md

 3. The script will train the model based on the dataset and save the trained model for future use.

-## Documentation

-For detailed documentation, including usage examples and customization options, please refer to the [link to documentation].

 ## License

 This project is licensed under the MIT License license.
 See the [LICENSE](https://github.com/Divuzki/ebay-auction-fraud-detector/blob/main/LICENSE) file for details.